BioJulia/PopGen.jl/docs/io/file_import.md

 | variant call format (vcf) | `.vcf`, `.vcf.gz`| `?vcf`  |
 | variant call format (bcf) | `.bcf`, `.bcf.gz`| `?bcf`  |

-You're encouraged to use functions, but PopGen.jl also provides you with an all-encompassing wrapper  called `read_from()`.
-This wrapper is also aliased with the more-explicit name `file_import()`.
-Feel free to use whichever you like best.
+You're encouraged to use these functions, but PopGen.jl also provides you with an all-encompassing wrapper  `PopGen.read()`.
+Given the ubiquity of the function name, it is not exported.
+If using PopGenCore.jl directly, you will need to call it with `PopGenCore.read`.

 :::caution Windows users
 Make sure to change the backslashes `\` in your file path to double-backslashes `\\` or forward slashes `/`